-This page generally describes the Planar Lipid Bilayer Workstation.
+This page generally describes a Planar Lipid Bilayer rig.

 A Complete System

-A Planar Lipid Bilayer (BLM) Workstation , used to record currents through actively gating, ion conducting single channels, is a complex apparatus requiring several components working in concert.
+A Planar Lipid Bilayer (BLM) workstation, most commonly used to record currents through actively gating, ion conducting, single channels is a complex apparatus requiring several components working in concert.
 These components include a means to support the lipid membrane, high gain amplification, shielding of electromagnetic and mechanical interference, mechanisms for stirring and changing solutions, signal processing, data analysis, and a means to archive acquired data.
 A schematic representation of a basic BLM layout is shown above.

 A Faraday cage is a conducting enclosure used to shield the sensitive electronics in the headstage from electromagnetic interference generated by noise sources in the vicinity of the apparatus.
 These sources include exterior lighting, nearby equipment and electrical wiring.
 The headstage and membrane support system (e.g. cups and chambers) are always housed within the cage.
 Other devices, such as a perfusion system or stirring apparatus, can be housed within or outside of the cage enclosure.
 To minimize noise, these components from Warner Instruments are designed to operate comfortably within the cage enclosure.

 Faraday cages are commercially available from most table manufacturers and the most common design is that of a copper or aluminum mesh supported on an aluminum frame.
 Ideally, the cage frame is attached to the leg assembly of a floor-standing vibration isolation table but can also be attached directly to the table top.
 Entry is through large front panel doors.
 This design is most often used in conjunction with patch clamp setups since the large enclosure can house a microscope along with other devices.